hofstadter-io/cuetorials.com/content/_index.md

 Welcome to __Cuetorials__ where you can
 _learn you some CUE for great good!_
-We hope this site will help you get started with Cuelang (CUE) and that it becomes an invaluable resource as you
+We hope this site will help you get started with Cuelang (CUE) and become an invaluable resource as you continue to learn and grow your CUE usage.
+Cuetorials was created to deepen our own understanding and to share the learnings with everyone else.

 Much credit must be given to Marcel van Lohuizen, the creator of Cue.
-Marcel helped in making the configuration systems at Google.
+Marcel helped create the major configuration systems at Google.
-He says that they always chose the object-oriented approach and that the logical, non-programming Cue approach is the correct choice for configuration systems.
+He said they always chose the object-oriented approach while the logical, non-programming CUE approach is the correct choice for these systems.
+His unique experiences give him the perspective to create an effective and efficient language for configuration, data, schemas, transformations, and much more.

 <br>